-- carried by the gas, and with each other.
+- (a) materials selected for pipe and fittings shall be compatible with the components of the gas, the liquids carried by the gas, and with each other.
 A source of information on materials performance in corrosive environments is The Corrosion Data Survey, published by NACE International. - (b) where plastic, nonferrous, or alloy steel pipe and components are used to prevent or control internal corrosion, such materials shall have been determined to be effective under the conditions encountered.
-[See paras.
-842.5.1(a)(2) and 849.5.1(a)(2) for limitations on copper.] - (c) erosion-corrosion effects from high-velocity particles at probable points of turbulence and impingement should be minimized by use of erosion-resistant materials, added wall thickness, design or flow configuration, and size or dimensions of the pipe and fittings. - 864.2.7 High-Temperature Considerations.
+[See paras 842.6.1(a)(2) and 849.5.1(a)(2) for limitations on copper.] - (c) erosion-corrosion effects from high-velocity particles at probable points of turbulence and impingement should be minimized by use of erosion-resistant materials, added wall thickness, design or flow configuration, and size or dimensions of the pipe and fittings. - 864.2.7 High-Temperature Considerations.
 When gas or a mixture of gas and liquids or solids known or anticipated to be corrosive is transported at elevated temperatures, special consideration shall be given to the identification and mitigation of possible internal corrosion.
 Such measures are necessary because corrosion reaction rates increase with elevated temperatures and are not stable.
 Appropriate mitigation and monitoring measures are given in section 864. - 864.2.8 Low-Temperature Considerations.
-Where (b) sections of pipeline to be traversed by pigs or the gas stream is chilled to prevent melting of frozen soil surrounding the pipeline, there will not normally be enough free water in the gas to result in internal corrosion in the presence of contaminants, such as sulfur compounds or CO2.
+Where the gas stream is chilled to prevent melting of frozen soil surrounding the pipeline, there will not normally be enough free water in the gas to result in internal corrosion in the presence of contaminants, such as sulfur compounds or $CO_2$ .
 If it is anticipated, however, that free water or water/alcohol solutions will be present in the pipeline along with potentially corrosive contaminants, suitable corrective measures shall be taken as prescribed in section 864.

-STEEL PIPELINES IN ARCTIC ENVIRONMENTS
+865 STEEL PIPELINES IN ARCTIC ENVIRONMENTS